Trixxie89/cryptonite_taskphase_smrithi/Pondering paths/implicit relative path from.md.md

 # IMPLICIT RELATIVE PATHS FROM /
-here we have to do relative path..which is basically absolute path - root directory..its given current directory is /..use cd / make that the directory..now from current directory link to the challenge/run..dont use / again as its realtive path..nnot absolute path..in relative path we connect from current directory toffile we wanna connect.
+here we have to do relative path..which is basically absolute path - root directory..its given current directory is /..use cd / make that the directory..now from current directory link to the challenge/run..dont use / again as its relative path..not absolute path..in relative path we connect from current directory to file we want to connect.
 ```bash
 Correct!!!
 challenge/run is a relative path, invoked from the right directory!